eccelerators/SimStm/README.rst

 ^^^^^^^^^
 .. code-block:: none

- lines set array alines $pvar sarray lines set array alines 9 sarray lines set message alines $pvar "Some message to be written to a file later" lines set message alines $pvar "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2
+ lines set array a_lines p_var s_array
+ lines set array a_lines 9 s_array
+ lines set message a_lines p_var "Some message to be written to a file later" lines set message a_lines p_var "Value1: {} Value2: {} to be written to a file later" m_var1 m_var2

-The ``lines get array`` instruction sets a line at a given position of a lines object.
+The ``lines set`` instruction sets a line at a given position of a lines object.

 The line currently at this position is overwritten.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled